MarcToussaint/robotics-course/docs/source/simlab.rst

  Lab Course in Simulation
 ==========================

 This year we'll have to do the lab course in simulation!
 The goal still is to learn about robot manipulation, integrating methods for motion generation and perception, potentially also machine learning, task planning, and mobile navigation.

-The major time is spend on practically solving (coding) a series of problems, with direct supervision by the instructors during the session.
+The major time is spend on practically solving (coding) a series of problems, with supervision by the instructors during the session.
 In some lectures the instructor introduces basic concepts.
 The series of exercises includes, for instance,